🇬🇧 en la 🇻🇦

 vis, fortitudo, potentia

-• Strength or energy of body or mind; active power; vigour; might; capacity of exercising an influence or producing an effect.
+• (now mainly with regard to words or speech; otherwise limited to set phrases) Ability to influence; Strength or energy of body or mind; active power; vigour; might; capacity of exercising an influence or producing an effect.

 vīs